PASARS-16: Gun

-The PASARS-16 main armament is the Bofors 40 mm anti-aircraft autocannon.
-Designed in the 1930s by the Swedish arms manufacturer Bofors, during the 1970s Serbian arms manufacturer Zastava Arms acquired a license from Bofors to produce the L/70 version.
-Ammunition for the autocannon is produced by Serbian company Sloboda.
-In 2020, a new programmable airburst ammunition containing 1,100 tungsten pellets was developed for the PASARS-16.
-The PASARS-16 has been spotted with a laser rangefinder and day/night sighting system.
+The PASARS-16's main armament is the Bofors L/70 40 mm anti-aircraft autocannon, which was designed in the 1930s by the Swedish arms manufacturer Bofors and which the Serbian arms manufacturer Zastava Arms acquired a license to produce in the 1970s.
+The autocannon's ammunition is produced by the Serbian defence manufacturer Sloboda.
+In 2020, a new programmable airburst ammunition containing 1,100 tungsten pellets was developed.
+The system has been spotted with a laser rangefinder and a day/night sighting system.